GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ![3_3_service_details](img/3_3_service_details.png)

 #### Routes
-This section is used to manage the route within selected service.
+This section is used to manage the routes within the selected service.

 Check Kong [routes configuration](https://docs.konghq.com/0.14.x/proxy/#routes-and-matching-capabilities) docs for more details.